T-Dahiya-003/Teams-clone/README.md

 # Teams-clone

-This project is based on building a Microsoft Teams Clone .It id done under Microsoft Engage Mentorship program'21.
+This project is based on building a Microsoft Teams Clone .It is done under Microsoft Engage Mentorship program'21.

 It is a Web Application through which one can do video meetings with multiple participants.